 - At the local level, Workshops organise local fundraising initiatives, e.g. table quizzes, raffles, bag-packing in local supermarkets.
 Contact your local DAI Workshop for information on upcoming local events.

 - At the national level, fundraising is organised by our Communications & Fundraising Sub-Committee.
-National fundraising activities include the annual Mary McKenna Golf Classic, Alphabet Jump skydive, Mini-Marathon, Charity Christmas cards.
+National fundraising activities include the Mary McKenna Golf Classic, Alphabet Jump skydive, Mini-Marathons and Marathons, Charity Christmas cards.
 DAI also seeks grants and donations from grant-making bodies, corporate donors and individuals.

 If you can help in any way with our fundraising efforts please contact us.
 While donations are always gratefully received, we also value your time – if you can volunteer an hour or two at a bag packing event, or could sell raffle tickets or DAI Christmas cards, or if you would be interested in being an active member of our Communications & Fundraising Sub-Committee, we would be delighted to hear from you.

 DAI is fully compliant with the Statement of Guiding Principles for Fundraising which was drawn up for the Irish Charities sector in the context of the new Charities Act.
 It sets out best practice for fundraising based around core principles of respect, honesty and openness.
 DAI Fundraising Guidelines can be downloaded here: DAI Fundraising Policy. (pdf file).

 You can make a donation via our PayPal Giving Fund page where 100% of your donation comes to us.

 Are you ready to jump into action for a good cause?
 The Alphabet Jump 2023 is the perfect opportunity to push yourself out of your comfort zone and raise funds for DAI.
 We are seeking 26 brave participants – one for each letter of the alphabet.
 Sign up now and join us on September 23rd for an experience you’ll never forget!